 I thought these would be perfect for The Dinner Bar.
-If you’re not sure what I mean by Dinner Bar, read this, or search my archives for other Dinner Bar recipes.
+You can search my archives for other Dinner Bar recipes — I have several!

 You Will Need: